 Final expense policies typically provide face amounts of between $1,000 and $50,000.
 Applying for such coverage usually does not require taking a medical exam – and in many instances an applicant may qualify for coverage by simply answering just a few questions.

-One key advantage is that you may purchase one of these plans, regardless of your health or any pre-existing conditions that you have.
+One key advantage is that you may purchase one of these plans, even if you have serious health problems.
 This type of policy is called Guaranteed Whole Life Insurance.
 There is no medical exam required or medical questions.
-Another terrific benefit is the premiums never increase and coverage is for your entire lifetime.
+Another terrific benefit is the premiums never increase, and coverage is for your entire lifetime.
 Approval is guaranteed with your Guaranteed Whole Life Insurance policy.

 Another significant advantage is that you can get insurance coverage much quicker with one of these plans than you would be able to get with a traditional life insurance policy.
 Since there is no medical exam, you won’t have to wait for the exam appointment or for the company to review the results.
 With some insurance companies, you can purchase a final expense plan and have coverage in a matter of hours.